-New Jersey is fortunate to have a wide variety scenic attractions, and with its relatively small land area that many of the scenic attractions can be experienced as a weekend getaway or short trip of two-three days.
+New Jersey is fortunate to have a wide variety of destinations with awesome scenic attractions, entertainment centers, historic villages, beach resort towns, mountains, and plenty of things to do.
+With its relatively small land area, many of these destinations can be experienced as a weekend getaway or short trip of two-three days.

-With many historic villages, charming oceanfront towns, and rustic farm and mountain settings, NJ has a destination that can be enjoyed by couples looking for that out of the ordinary romantic weekend getaway.
+These locations that include historic villages, charming oceanfront towns, rustic farms, and mountain settings, that are ideal for couples looking for that out of the ordinary romantic weekend getaway.

 Cape May is an ideal place to visit for that special scenic seaside and rates a popular choice as one of the best weekend getaways.